Male Infertility

 A healthy lifestyle can boost a man’s fertility and can even be good for the health of the baby.
 Males produce new sperm every 72 days, so can directly increase their sperm quality – here are a few key tips:

-- Weight: Being either overweight or underweight can reduce your fertility, and the chance of success with fertility treatment.
-You can calculate your BMI here.
+• Weight: Being either overweight or underweight can reduce your fertility, and the chance of success with fertility treatment.

 When to seek advice?